 #Christianity #Jesus #Bible

-by Dr. Eitan Bar 5 minutes read“For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”
-(John 3:16) John 3:16 is one of the most quoted verses in the Bible, often used to support the doctrine of Eternal Conscious Torment …
+by Dr. Eitan Bar 13 minutes readFor God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
+(John 3:16) John 3:16 is one of the most quoted Bible verses—often seen on soda cups and burger wrappers—but it’s also among the most …

 -